frontEnd-fucker/scheduler-manager/README.md

 This project uses a simple middleware to simulate authentication.
 In a production environment, you should replace it with a proper authentication solution like NextAuth.js or Auth0.

+## Environment Variables Setup

+For security reasons, sensitive environment variables are not stored in version control.
+The repository includes:

+- `.env` with placeholder values (safe for version control)
+- `.env.local` with actual development credentials (not committed to version control)

+### Development Setup

+1. Create a `.env.local` file with your actual credentials for local development
+2. This file will override values in `.env`
+3. Never commit `.env.local` to version control

+### Production Setup

+For production, use Vercel's environment variables configuration:

+1. Go to your Vercel project dashboard
+2. Navigate to Settings > Environment Variables
+3. Add all required variables from your `.env.local` file
+4. Vercel will automatically use these in production

+This ensures sensitive data is never exposed in your codebase.

 ## License

 MIT